jazz-community/rtc-workitem-bulk-mover-ui/README.md

 3. Follow the file extraction steps from the section above
 4. Restart the server

+## Compatibility
+### RTC compatibility
+This plug-in has been verified to work on RTC 6.0.3 and onward.
+According to [Issue 1](https://github.com/jazz-community/rtc-workitem-bulk-mover-ui/issues/1), the author expects the plug-in to work with all RTC releases ever since 4.0, but we cannot confirm this (yet).
+Are you using an older version of RTC (prior to 6.0.3)?
+We would really appreciate your feedback on compatibility, drop us a comment [here](https://github.com/jazz-community/rtc-workitem-bulk-mover-ui/issues/1).

+### Plugin Compatibility
+Version 1.1.0 and onward require that your installation of the [Work Item Bulk Mover Service](https://github.com/jazz-community/rtc-workitem-bulk-mover-service) is at least on Version 1.1.0, due to a breaking change in the API.

 ## Contributing
 Please use the [Issue Tracker](https://github.com/jazz-community/rtc-workitem-bulk-mover-ui/issues) of this repository to report issues or suggest enhancements.<br>
 Pull requests are very welcome.